stevenlaw892001/ReportCleaner/README.md

 ## Usage

 1. **Prepare the Directory Structure**:

-   - The script expects a `data/reports/` folder for report files and a `data/done/` folder for processed files, relative to the script's location.
+   - The script expects a `data/reports/` folder for report files and a `data/done/` folder for processed files, as specified in `.env`.
    - These folders are automatically created if they do not exist.

 2. **Run the Script**:

    ```bash
    python report_cleaner.py
    ```

-3. **Expected Output**:
-   The script will:
+3. **Expected Output**: The script will:

    - Identify files from the previous week (e.g., `SystemA CPU Utilization 24Mar2025-28Mar2025.xls`).
    - Delete matching files in the `data/reports/` and `data/done/` folders.
    - Print feedback for each file (e.g., "Deleted: ...", "File not found: ...").

    Example output:

    ```
    Deleting files in data/reports...
    File not found: data/reports/SystemA CPU Utilization 24Mar2025-28Mar2025.xls